adrsh18/Icarus/README.md

 ### Before Moving On

 I have chosen **Java** to implement the project.
-I have also employed another technology called **Hibernate** (Object Relational Mapping).
+I have also employed **Hibernate** (Object Relational Mapping).
 With this in hand, once a POJO and its suitable mapping to a table are written CRUD operations can be performed without writing the SQL queries.

 ### Data Access Object Pattern (DAO)